 The following are a couple other basic terms associated with SEO, but are usually paid rather than free:

 - PPC - Pay Per Click: PPC refers to paid advertisements that appear above natural results for a particular keyword or phrase, (such as Google Ads - sometimes appearing above, beneath, or to the right of organic results).

 [Google Ads get ranked against other ads just like websites get ranked in search results against other sites].

 - SEM - Search Engine Marketing: SEM includes any and all activities used to promote something, such as a product, service or event.
 This can include free-natural promotions, or paid promotions such as PPC.

 The Basics on Ranking

 Google and Bing are two of the more well known search engines.
-These search engines have a basic protocol to follow in order to provide their users with the most pertinent, relevant data, and results; such as:
+These search engines have basic algorithms used in order to provide users with the most pertinent, relevant data, and results; such as:

 - In order to provide the most relevant information, a search engine must have an "index" of all the content contained within a website.